ExamDay/BitWise/README.md

 ## Why BitWise?
 Today's computers perform memory operations on a byte-by-byte basis.
-This is a feature of RAM and storage architectures at the hardware level and programming languages are written with this fact in mind.
+This is a feature of RAM and storage architectures at the hardware level.
 While it is time-efficient for data to be addressed this way, it also means that the smallest chunk of memory that can be read from, or written to, is 8 bits long.
 This poses an obstacle to certain compression schemes and other programs that demand bit-level precision.
 Because this limitation is baked in at the hardware level there is no software solution for direct manipulation of individual bits.
 However, it is still possible to encode